Buy new:

 6 customers mention6 positive0 negative

 Customers find the application of the machine lubricant to be easy.
-They mention that it goes on like spray paint and dries in under 10 seconds.
+They mention that the aerosol product applies easily, smoothly, and dries quickly.
+Some say that it goes on like spray paint and Dries in under 10 seconds.

 "...The CRC dry moly was easy to apply...."
 Read more